Pantouvakis/Knowledge-Graph-System-Using-RDF-and-Ontologies/README.md

     git clone https://github.com/Pantouvakis/Knowledge-Graph-System-Using-RDF-and-Ontologies
 #### 2.Navigate to the Project Directory
-Open a terminal or command prompt and navigate to the folder where the project was cloned:
+Open a terminal or command prompt and navigate to the folder where the project was cloned

-    cd Thesis
 #### 3.Install Dependencies
 After navigating to the project directory, install all the necessary dependencies by running: